paasovaara/data-crawler/README.md

 # Data crawler

 This project contains tools to crawl material for later endeavors, f.ex machine learning purposes etc.
+At the moment the idea is to enable crawling pdf data and import that as text data for nlp.
+Next step is to augment that with numeric data.

 ## Scripts

 folder /scripts contain shell scripts to crawl and format the material into text files.

-## Importer
+## Application

-Python scripts to import the text files into SQLite database.
-Use scripts to setup and launch.
+Python scripts to import and process the data.
+Text data is imported from .txt files and stored in a SQLite database.
+Use scripts to initialize and launch.

 Init: